 This is a fun way to make coffee drinks that much sweeter.
 I hope you found this post on How to Make Coffee Stencils Using a Cricut Explore helpful!

-Don’t forget I have 2 different sets of Coffee Stencil Cut Files in my Resource Library, which is a bonus to being an email subscriber to my blog.
+Don’t forget I have 2 different sets of Coffee Stencil Cut Files in my Resource Library.

 A little about the stencil and printable designs on Repurposing Junkie: